-For the aspiring climber with no glacier experience, the Mexican volcanos school offer moderate glaciated routes at altitudes which can be attained with only a few days of acclimatization.
-But this expedition is also for the more experienced climber looking to refresh and dial in methods for glacier travel, crevasse rescue, and rope systems.
+For the aspiring climber with no glacier experience, the Volcanoes of Mexico offer moderate glaciated routes at altitudes which can be attained with only a few days of acclimatization.
+Seasoned climbers shouldn’t discount this trip though – this expedition is also for the more experienced climber looking to refresh and dial in methods for glacier travel, crevasse rescue, and rope systems.
 Regardless of whether or where you have climbed in the past, this weeklong whirlwind climbing trip will satisfy your need to get to the big mountains again, and will build your technical skills and experience.
 It is an excellent introductory or refresher course with a focus on education, and a way to sneak some mountaineering into a busy life schedule!

 We then spend a day of rest and recovery in the traditional highland town of Puebla.
 The day will pass quickly exploring the local’s market, buying souvenirs, and eating the excellent Mexican cuisine.

-Our Mexico school will be guided by one or more of Alpenglow Expeditions’ AMGA certified lead guides.
+Our Mexico expedition will be guided by one or more of Alpenglow Expeditions’ AMGA certified lead guides.
 AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
 Our guides have also traveled and climbed extensively in North and South America.
 Their knowledge of the mountains, combined with their passion for teaching others to become competent mountaineers, guarantees that your experience will be one to remember and you’ll leave with many more skills to help you progress through the ranks of the big mountains of the world!
 In contrast to many guide services working in Mexico, we climb in small teams, with a maximum climber to guide ratio of 3:1.
 This helps ensure that you understand the systems you learn about, stay healthy and strong, and are able to enjoy each component of your experience.